 The Beginner’s Guide on How to Become a Nurse

->

-> The path to becoming a nurse requires hundreds of hours of lectures, studying, and clinical practice.
+The path to becoming a registered nurse requires hundreds of hours of lectures, studying, and clinical practice.
 The end result can be a rewarding and meaningful career that makes a positive difference in the lives of people.
-The most common path to becoming a nurse is to attend a registered nurse degree program at the associate’s or bachelor’s level which provides for the greatest range of job opportunities.
+The most common path to becoming a nurse is to attend a registered nurse degree program at the associate’s or bachelor’s level.
+The bachelor’s level typically provides for the greatest range of job opportunities.

->

-> A nursing career provides a diverse range of opportunities including working at hospitals, clinics, nursing homes, private homes, and schools.
+A nursing career provides a diverse range of opportunities including working at hospitals, clinics, nursing homes, private homes, and schools.
 It allows individuals to apply themselves as problem solvers, caregivers, patient advocates, and educators.
-Once you have obtained a nursing license, you can choose to work in an area that interests you, whether that be working with premature infants in the NICU, with cancer patients in the Oncology unit, or one of many other areas of nursing.
-Nursing job demand is expected to be stronger than most occupations in the coming years with a projected 19% growth rate in the decade from 2012-2022.1
+Once you have obtained a nursing license, you can choose to work in an area that interests you, whether that be working with premature infants in the NICU, with cancer patients in the oncology unit, or in one of the many other areas of nursing.
+Nursing job demand is expected to be stronger than most occupations in the coming years, with a projected 16% growth rate for registered nurses in the decade from 2014-2024.1

->

-> The following steps outline the typical steps for how to become a nurse:
+The following steps outline the typical steps for how to become a nurse:

 Step 1.
 Choose your path to an initial nursing license (LPN or RN).